sarkershantonu/Automation-Getting-Started/junit-easytest/README.md

 2. Only one loade of a type should be in a test class (if you have two XML file loaders, you may see errors)
 3. Can not use different type of file in same annotation(class/method level)
 4. Files will be ignore if multiple same type file loading data (only one)
+5. If you open parameter file while testing, you will see errors as resources are locked/busy

 # known bugs :
 1. Local Report generated only with excel loader